algimantas/core-protocols/en/personal-alignment.md

 6. Done.
 Now write down a personal alignment statement in the form “I want [virtue].”
 For example, “I want courage.”
 7. Signal/Response/Assignment.
 Create a signal to let others know when you are practicing your alignment, and provide a response they can give you to demonstrate support.
 For example, “When I say/do ‘X,’ will you say/do ‘Y’?”
 Optionally, turn it into an assignment by saying you will do X a certain number of times per day, where X equals an activity that requires you to practice living your alignment.
 8. Evidence.
 Write, in specific and measurable terms, the long-term evidence of practicing this alignment.
 9. Help.
-Ask each member of your group for help.
+[Ask][ask-for-help] each member of your group for help.
 They help by giving the response you would like when you give your signal that you are practicing your alignment.

 ## Commitments